 Mi Xiang Song Hong Competition Hong Cha (蜜香松紅紅茶) is a top grade beauty-style black tea that features an attractive mi xiang aroma.
-This tea is handpicked from younger leaves of Qing Xin cultivars plants are are grown at an altitude of 1,100 on the slopes of Da Lun Shan (大崙山) in the fantastic Shan Lin Xi tea growing area.
-This particular tea received a Gold Grade award at the 2021 Summer Competition held by the Mingjian Farmers Association.
-Harvested and judged in Summer 2021.
+This tea is handpicked from younger leaves of Qing Xin Da Mou cultivars plants and carefully processed entirely by hand.
+This particular tea received a Gold Grade award at the 2023 Summer Competition held by the Mingjian Farmers Association.
+Harvested in August 2023 and judged in September 2023.

 This is just one of the Taiwanese Competition Grade Oolong teas that we currently have available in our shop.

 The distinct mi xiang aroma found here is similar to other beauty teas.
 These are unique teas favoured for their honey-like profile that occurs due to presence of little green leaf hoppers (Jacobiasca formosana) that nibble the tea leaves during growth.
 The tea plants react to this attack by producing more polyphenols, which during processing give the unique ‘beauty tea’ flavour.
 These tea jassids are an essential aspect in production of some Taiwanese teas.